YanCotta/YanCotta/README.md

 ### 🎓 Professional Philosophy

 My greatest strength lies in rapid adaptation and learning in the fast-evolving AI landscape.
-With a background spanning cognitive science, philosophy of mind, biology, education, AI/ML engineering, and GenAI/LLMs prompt mastery, I've developed a systematic approach to mastering new technologies.
+With a background spanning Cognitive Science, Philosophy of Mind, Biology, Education, AI & ML Engineering, and GenAI/LLMs Prompt Mastery, I've developed a systematic approach to mastering new technologies.
 This expertise keeps me at the innovation frontier, enabling me to apply these technologies to real-world problems for creative solutions and improvement.
 After all, the more flexible element is the one that controls the system.

 <h3 align="center">🛠️ Tech Stack & Skills 🛠️</h3>